 1. Côtes du Rhône AOC

 Côtes du Rhône AOC is the regular decent bottle of wine that you will get in this region.
 They are usually reds, but whites and rosés are also available.
+The wines are medium-bodied with less tannins than other reds and so are easy to drink.

 Buy Côtes du Rhône wines here.